torbjornlager/book-project-home/_posts/2026-02-24-coming-together-through-rallying-around-a-shared-symbol.md

 semantics, process and meaning, are formally intertwined.
 The equation, while not fully realized in practical Prolog, remains a guiding principle of logic programming -- and a fitting philosophical emblem for Prolog.
-In the spirit of reuse and renewal, and adding a frame and a bit of color, I'd like to propose a Prolog logotype based on this symbol.
+In the spirit of reuse and renewal, and adding a frame and a bit of color, I'd like to propose a Prolog logotype based on this symbol:

 ![Alt text]({{ site.baseurl }}/assets/img/prolog-logo.png){: width="220"}

-By replacing the name "Prolog" with the names of other logic programming languages, and varying the color of the name and the frame, logotypes for other languages implementing this paradigm can be formed.
+By replacing the name "Prolog" with the names of other logic programming languages, and varying the color of the name and the frame, logotypes for other languages implementing this paradigm can be formed:

 ![Alt text]({{ site.baseurl }}/assets/img/lp-languages-logos.png){: width="650"}